 This is a somewhat controversial part of the IEA 2016 Outlook – that the peak in oil demand is yet to come.
 Many other forecasters predict a decline in oil demand.

 This also highlights that electrification of passenger cars alone won’t slow down our oil demand growth.
-Efforts in other sectors like aviation and petrochemicals are crucial to reducing oil consumption.
+Efforts in other sectors like aviation and freight are crucial to reducing oil consumption.

 Chinese gas consumption – global = 25%, China = 5%